Research

 Departmental Honors

-Students who have completed at least one semester of a BIOL 3999 independent study and have a major GPA of at least 3.25 are eligible to apply for departmental honors during their last semester before graduating.
-Applications are made available in mid-March for spring graduating seniors and mid-October for fall graduating seniors.
+Students who have completed at least one semester of a BIOL 3999 independent study and have a major GPA of at least 3.25 may be eligible to apply for departmental honors.

-In addition to the application, students are required to submit the final thesis paper used for their BIOL 3999/4999 course.
 Papers must be submitted before the last day of reading days to be considered for honors.
+There will be no deadline extensions.
 Theses will be read by a faculty committee who will then make a decision on awarding honors based on the research conducted (innovation, originality, etc.).

 Students may NOT use the same work for an honors thesis in Biology and in another department, or for an undergraduate thesis and a Master’s thesis.